Live News Articles Safety Guide Register Now ▶

 • Users report inconsistent customer support response times during high-volume market events

-How Bitget compares to two alternatives on the safety criteria defined above
+How Bitget compares to Binance and OKX on the six safety criteria

 CriterionBitgetBinanceOKX